aditeyabaral/word2vec-c/README.md

 ## Execution

-Execute with incput redirection, with the one command line argument being the path to the corpus.<br>
+Execute with input redirection, with the one command line argument being the path to the corpus.<br>
 ```
-$ ./a.out < corpus_textfilename
+$ ./a.out < path_to_corpus
 ```

 ## Supported Functionalities